mapillary/OpenSfM/doc/source/large.rst

 Submodels dataset structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The submodels are created inside the ``submodels`` folder.
 Each submodel folder is a valid OpenSfM dataset.
-The images, exif metadata, features and matches are shared with the global dataset by using symbolic links.
+The images, EXIF metadata, features, and matches are shared with the global dataset by using symbolic links.

 ::